395t/review-assignments/_summaries/bjorck2018understanding_1.md

 Here they define
 - relative loss (step-size) = new_loss/old_loss.
 - divergence: when relative loss > $$10^3$$.

-At first few updates, network without BN exhibit great relative loss.
+At first few updates, network without BN exhibit great relative loss (divergence) when the step size > $$10^{-3}$$.
+Same does not happen to network with BN.

 ![Step Size](bjorck2018understandin_1b.png)

 Activation of upper layers are extremely large, several orders of magnitude larger than lower ones.
 (Notice the scale) The authors claim that this implies divergence is caused by exploding activations.
 And BN fixes this problem by normalizing the input, preventing the large activations from propagating.

 ![Activation Heat Map](bjorck2018understandin_1c.png)

+As seen in the figure below, when BN is applied, the activations are indeed contained within a roughly constant value across layers.
+While the mean and standard deviation of channels grow exponentially with depth.

 ![Channel Mean and Variance](bjorck2018understandin_1d.png)